Preload Largest Contentful Paint image

 Why should I preload the largest contentful paint image?

 Images that are visible and in the viewport will have a high priority and will be downloaded relatively early in the whole page-loading process.
-Browsers like Chrome will do it’s best to prioritize those images for you and will often do a good job.
-Still browsers will make an educated guess at the download order and will other prioritize other resources like remote JavaScript or other visible images over the LCP image.
+Browsers like Chrome will do its best to prioritize those images for you and will often do a good job.
+Still, browsers will make an educated guess at the download order and will often prioritize other resources like remote JavaScript or other visible images over the LCP image.

 Because of this behavior the LCP image download will not start as early as you might like.
 Preloading the Largest Contentful Paint image will overcome this issue.